-Temperatures are in the single digits.
+Temperatures are in the single digits, at best.
 The wind cuts to the bone and never stops blowing.
 It’s dark when we go to work, and it’s dark when we get off work.
 That’s if we can go to work at all; many of us are out of jobs for the season because the ground is frozen or the temperatures are unsafe.
 We’re dealing with lay-offs and Santa lists and debts that keep adding up, along with all the expectations for us to keep providing.
 We’re dealing with pipes freezing and power going out and vehicles breaking down and car accidents on slippery streets.
-We’re dealing with sore joints, sick kids, our parents’ failing health, finals week at South Dakota State University, and one thing after another.
+We’re dealing with sore joints, sick kids, our parents’ failing health, finals week at SDSU, extra childcare costs due to snow days, and one thing after another.
 For some of us, it seems like every time we see a light at the end of the tunnel, it's just another hit coming.

 Did I mention it’s cold?
 And dark?
 When you’re experiencing struggles with mental health, it’s already hard enough to get out of bed in the morning and cope with the things that need to be done.
 Add in the cold, dark deadlock of December in South Dakota, and even folks who don’t normally deal with depression are talking about feeling down and discouraged.